 Analysis of the dollar amount of the actuarial value of assets, actuarial accrued liability, and unfunded (assets in excess of) actuarial accrued liability in isolation can be misleading.
-Expressing the actuarial value of assets as a percentage of the actuarial accrued liability (Column 4) provides one indication of the funding status of the pension fund on a going-concern basis.
+Expressing the actuarial value of assets as a percentage of the actuarial accrued liability (Column 4) provides one indication of the plan's funding status on a going-concern basis.
 Analysis of this percentage, over time, indicates whether the system is becoming financially stronger or weaker.
-Generally, the greater this percentage, the stronger the fund.
+Generally, the greater this percentage, the stronger the plan.